perossing/python-projects/README.md

-# tech-academy_python-drills
+# Python Projects (Tech Academy, Portland)

-I)
+## I)
- (item #36) Basic concepts -- Write a program in Python 2.7 using IDLE that demonstrates the following.
+ Basic concepts -- Write a program in Python 2.7 using IDLE that demonstrates the following.
 (Use comments in your program to denote where you demonstrate each step):

 1. Assign an integer to a variable
 2. Assign a string to a variable
 3. Assign a float to a variable
 4. Use the print function and .format() notation to print out the variable you assigned
-5. Use each of these operators +, - , * , / , +=, ­= , %
+5. Use each of these operators +, - , * , / , +=, ï¿½= , %
 6. Use of logical operators: and, or, not
 7. Use of conditional statements: if, elif, else
 8. Use of a while loop